jonlpersson/ed-latimore/site/_posts/2023-02-17-i-tried-onnit-s-alpha-brain-for-30-days-here-s-my-review.md

 I'll probably continue to use Gorilla Mind Smooth, but Alpha Brain has definitely made its way into my nootropic stack.
 [Get some here to add it to yours.](https://onnit.sjv.io/c/2316453/347302/5155)

-## Side effects, warnings, and disclaimers
+## Potential side effects, warnings, and disclaimers

+Most nootropics have ingredients that lack long term research, but Alpha Brain's ingredient list is doesn't contain anything that's been linked with any side effects.
 Like any nootropic, you may experience jitters.
 You may also experience trouble sleeping if you take it too late in the day, as acetylcholine does promote wakefulness.

 I personally didn’t experience any of these side effects.
 I’m just reporting on what other people have reported..
 In fact, I’m sleeping better now that I’m on it.
 That may be because of the neuroprotective and neuro-regenerative effects of many of Alpha Brain’s ingredients.
 It may also be because I don’t take the supplement any later than 9 am.